jmsdnns/blag/content/history/july-4th-is-no-birthday/index.md

 # The First Union

-The Continental Association is first time the colonies expressed a collective will to work together in the form of a legal document.
+The Continental Association is the first time the colonies expressed a collective will to work together in the form of a legal document.
 It was published October 20, 1774 but went into effect December 1, 1774.
 The US does not observe December 1 as a national holiday, though it should.
 It is barely in the cultural memory at all.

 We are, however, lucky that Abraham Lincoln understood it this way and memorialized awareness of it in his first inaugural address in 1861.
 Lincoln credits the Association as the origin of the union, which is matured by the Delcaration, the Articles of Confederation, creating union v2, and then matured again by the Constitution, which creates union v3.